Can We Identify Stance Without Target Arguments? A Study for Rumour Stance Classification: Introduction

 \section{Introduction}

-Stance classification aims to automatically identify the type of an expressed opinion (usually in textual format) towards a single or multiple targets.
-It has played a key role in many Natural Language Processing (NLP) applications, such as argument mining \citep{lawrence2020argument}, rumour analysis \citep{zubiaga2016analysing}, and information retrieval \citep{sen2018stance}.
-As expected, the \textit{target} of the stance plays a fundamental role in this task, which is one of the main differences between sentiment analysis and stance classification: the former can be framed as target-independent, while the latter has to provide the target either explicitly or implicitly \citep{kuccuk2020stance}.
-A \textit{target} could be a person or an organisation in generic stance detection, and a rumour story or a claim in disinformation analysis. \citep{mohammad-etal-2016-semeval,zubiaga2016analysing,ferreira-vlachos-2016-emergent}.
+Automatic stance classification that aims to identify the type of an expressed opinion towards a single or multiple \textit{targets}, plays a key role in many Natural Language Processing (NLP) applications, such as rumour analysis \citep{zubiaga2016analysing}.
+A target could be a person, an organisation, or rumour story, depending on the use case \citep{hossain-etal-2020-covidlies,zubiaga2016analysing,ferreira-vlachos-2016-emergent,allaway-mckeown-2020-zero}.
+The target plays a fundamental role in stance classification, being expected to appear either explicitly or implicitly, making it a key difference from sentiment analysis that can be framed as target-independent \citep{kuccuk2020stance,liu-etal-2022-target}.

-However, previous work shows that target-oblivious BERT-based models achieve comparable or even better performance than target-aware models on many stance classification datasets, due to spurious sentiment- and lexicon-stance correlations in the training sets \citep{kaushal-etal-2021-twt}.
-Similar results are observed in other context-dependent NLP tasks, such as Natural Language Inference (premise-hypothesis pairs) and Argument Reasoning Comprehension (argument-warrant pairs), where models without background knowledge (premise or argument) achieve impressive performance due to spurious or superficial cues in the datasets \citep{poliak-etal-2018-hypothesis,niven-kao-2019-probing}.
+Previous work shows that a BERT-based model, without awareness of the target, achieves comparable or even better performance than target-aware models on many stance classification datasets, due to spurious sentiment- and lexicon-stance correlations in the training sets \citep{kaushal-etal-2021-twt}.
+Similar results are observed in other context-dependent tasks, such as Natural Language Inference and Argument Reasoning Comprehension, where models without background knowledge achieve an impressive performance due to spurious or superficial cues in the datasets \citep{poliak-etal-2018-hypothesis,niven-kao-2019-probing}.